aluis26/Task-manager/userflowdiagram.md

 ## 1. Sign up

-The unregister user signs up to acces to functionalities.
+The unregister user register to access the app.
 **Requirements:**

 Username